carlacupcake/hashin_shtrikman_mp/README.md

-# Composites Discoverer: A Computational Tool for the Optimal Design and Discovery of Multi-phase Composite Materials
+# A Computational Tool for the Optimal Design and Discovery of Multi-phase Composite Materials

 ## Overview
 The library utilizes the tightest theoretical bounds on the effective properties of composite materials with unspecified microstructure – the Hashin-Shtrikman bounds – to identify candidate theoretical materials, find real materials that are close to the candidates, and determine the optimal volume fractions for each of the constituents in the resulting composite.